-The election is over, yet political tension is still high.
 The media continues to share messages and images that can sound angry, confusing, contradictory and, at times, downright frightening to a child.

 These messages can make you and your children anxious, angry and sad.
 When people are anxious, they tend to seek out news to help reduce their anxiety, but, because people are more likely to look for, agree with, and remember threatening news, looking to the media may not help lower anxiety at all.